SOME COMMON QUESTIONS WE ARE ASKED

 A: Owners can cause their dogs training to become slack, either through not being consistent, not following instruction, or through rewarding the wrong behaviors.
 But they can never “undo” it; training can always be brushed up through a lesson.
 Dogs never “forget” the training they had, and can be back to where they were.

 YOUR DOG IS NOT A ROBOT, they are living and feeling animals and behavior is influenced by many variables.
-It’s not “here’s the problem, fix it… bye!”
-It does not work like that.
-You need to put the time in to learn handling and maintain the training.
-Again, this is why unlimited private lessons are included if you should need any, we want to ensure your long-term success and satisfaction.
+You need to learn handling and maintain the training.
+This is why private lessons are included to ensure long-term success.

 Q: Is my dog too old for training?